 - Run regular searches for jobs

 - Apply early and often to lots of jobs.

-If you don't have internet access at home, you need to find a good place where you can access the internet for cheap or free.
-If you have your own computer, your or your friend's home is the best, because you can take your time and keep what you are doing private.
+If you don't have internet access at home, you need to find a good place where you can access the internet.
+It needs to be somewhere you can take your time and keep what you are doing private.

 As well as application forms, CVs (Curriculum Vitae) show employers your skills, qualities, education and experience.

-Some employers may ask for a CV as part of an online application so it’s useful to write yours so it’s ready if you need it.
+Some employers may ask for a CV as part of an online application.
 CVs are also useful when you are looking for an unadvertised job.
-You can pop into a shop or business you think you could work at and leave a CV for them to read.
+You can go into a shop or email a business with a CV and cover letter.

 - Keep it to one or two sides of A4 paper